 John Taylor, a Sprint spokesman, said there is “ample precedent” for foreign ownership in the U.S. telecommunications market and that “any concerns can be adequately addressed.”

 In 2001, members of Congress, to no avail, urged the Federal Communications Commission to block Deutsche Telekom AG’s purchase of the company that became T-Mobile USA Inc. because the Bonn-based buyer was controlled by the German government.
 The FCC approved the deal.
 Softbank isn’t government-owned.
-Verizon Wireless, the largest carrier in the U.S. market, is 45 percent owned by U.K-based Vodafone Group Plc (VOD) and 55 percent owned by New York-based Verizon Communications Inc. (VZ)
+Verizon Wireless, the largest carrier in the U.S. market, is 45 percent owned by U.K-based Vodafone Group Plc (VOD) and 55 percent owned by New York-based Verizon Communications Inc. (VZ:US)

 “The U.S. long ago decided to allow foreign ownership of a U.S. wireless operator when Deutsche Telekom bought T-Mobile,” Paul Gallant, a Washington-based analyst with Guggenheim Securities, said in a note Oct.
 17.